-SSH connection.
-This allows your traffic to seem to originate from the the remote server though it's not implemented in the system level as a
+A SOCKS proxy allows supported applications to tunnel their connection through a remote, third-party server using SSH connection.
+Tunneling enables your traffic to seem to originate from the remote server though it's not implemented at the system level as a VPN is.

 Use unprivileged port which is from 1024 to 65535

-Portof the server that you want to create a tunnel to and click on the
+- Enter the Host Name / IP address and Port of the server that you want to create a tunnel to and click on the Open button.

 Comment anonymously.
 Login not required.